Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which guiding principle recommends coordinating all dimensions of service management?

-- [ ] Start where you are.
+- [ ] Start Where You Are.
-- [x] Think and work holistically.
+- [x] Think and Work Holistically.
-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.
-- [ ] Progress iteratively with feedback.
+- [ ] Progress Iteratively with Feedback.

 **[⬆ Back to Top](#table-of-contents)**